Myotis septentrionalis (Trovessart, 1897)

 Basis for Listing

 The Northern Long-eared Bat (Myotis septentrionalis), also known as the Northern Myotis, is widely distributed in Canada and throughout the eastern half of the United States.
 It was designated a species of special concern in Minnesota in 1984, at which time it was known from only a few widely distributed localities in the state.
-Subsequent survey work has documented additional locations in Minnesota, and confirmed that the species can be found in the state in both summer and winter.
+Subsequent survey work has documented additional locations in Minnesota and confirmed that the species can be found in the state in both summer and winter.
 A large hibernaculum was discovered in St. Louis County, and Northern Long-eared Bats have been found in most other caves and mines surveyed in Minnesota, though typically in low numbers.

 The Northern Long-eared Bat is a medium-sized bat with relatively long ears, and each ear has a long, sharply pointed tragus (fleshy projection in the ear).
 The pelage is dull brown on the back and pale grayish brown on the underside.
 The membranes are dark, and the calcar (bone or cartilage growth from the ankle that helps to support the tail membrane in flight) is slightly keeled.
-Adults typically measure 78-95 mm (3.1-3.7 in.), with a tail length of 32-34 mm (1.2-1.3 in.).
+Adults typically measure 7.8-9.5 cm (3.1-3.7 in.), with a tail length of 3.2-3.4 cm (1.2-1.3 in.).
 Weights range from 5.0-6.4 g (0.18-0.23 oz.)
 (Hazard 1982).
 The Northern Long-eared Bat can be distinguished from the Little Brown Myotis (Myotis lucifugus) by its long ears and tragi.
 When folded forward, the Northern Long-eared Bats’ ears extend at least 3 mm (0.12 in.) beyond its nose, while each tragus is elongated and sharply pointed.
-The ears of the little brown bat, on the other hand, are even with or only barely extend past the tip of the nose while the tragi are much shorter and blunted.
+The ears of the Little Brown Myotis, on the other hand, are even with, or only barely extend past, the tip of the nose while the tragi are much shorter and blunted.

 Biology / Life History